The Two Truths Have the Same Essential Nature

 Within the context of the belief that there actually are self-establishing natures on the sides of conventional objects, the distinction between distorted and accurate superficial objects is made in terms of whether or not the mundane mind cognizing the superficial object is affected by shallow causes for deception (‘phral-gyi ‘khrul-rgyu).

 - There are both internal and external shallow causes for deception with respect to sensory cognition.
 Internal ones include cataracts, jaundice, astigmatism, tinnitus, mental and physical illness and hallucinogens; external ones include mirrors in which images are reflected, caves in which sounds echo and magic tricks.

 - Shallow causes for deception with respect to mental cognition include false doctrinal systems, incorrect lines of reasoning, and sleep.

 Thus, visual cognition of a blurry face and of a face in a mirror and also mental cognition of a face in a dream are all valid cognitions from the point of view of their cognizing an appearance of a blur, a reflection and a dream image.
 However, these appearing objects are distorted because they do not correspond to actual faces.
 The cognitions of them are likewise distorted, not valid, when they take these appearances to be an actual face.

 To the mind of a liberated being, however, there is no distinction between accurate and distorted superficial objects.
-To such a mind, all superficial objects are equally distorted from the point of view that they all appear to be self-established, although they know that they are not.
+This is because, having so-called mental bodies (yid-lus), they are no longer subject to shallow causes for deception.
+To such a mind, all superficial objects are distorted only from the point of view that they all appear to be self-established, although cognition of them is never distorted, because they know that they are not self-established.